ableasdale/confluent-dockerfiles/2-data-centres-replicator/README.md

-## Troubleshooting
+## Troubleshooting Tips

-Sometimes you need to just tear everything down and start again - as we're running the containers in detached mode, you can run the following to stop all associated containers and clean up:
+Sometimes you need to just tear everything down and start again - as we're running the containers in detached mode, you can run the following to stop all associated containers and clean up - this should guarantee that everything is destroyed before you start your next run:

 ```bash
 docker-compose down && docker container prune -f
 ```

 waiting for replication to catch up.
 Please check replication lag